kofikofi123/NewStickOS/README.md

 # NewStickOS 3.0 (April 2019)
 Decided to use acpica.
 Remodeled my make system.
 OS compiles on new compiler (i686-nos)

+Additonal note (04/28/19) Modified bootloader to fix an issue of not being able to load a kernel greater than the capacity of a word

 # NewStickOS TODOS:
 #### TODO before June (Not in order) (Could be shifted into other deadlnes):
 - ###### Add 1 MB page allocaton and paging support (support for 3-level paging, etc.)